rhroberts/kfit/NOTES.md

 * I think finishing the below high-priority tasks will get the app to a place where it's decently user friendly

+- [ ] Need much better error handling
+- [ ] Add button(s) to save fit details and results
-- [ ] Need a more robust file import import dialog
+- [x] Need a more robust file import import dialog
+    - still needs work, but will do for now
-- [ ] Implement a tri-state edit_mode button
+- [x] Let user choose b/w grabbing x/y coords with edit_mode button
     - Behavior should be:
         1. Edit mode off
         2. Edit mode on, grab x-value
         3. Edit mode on, grab y-value
     -  Will need to either make a custom class or mess with the style sheets
         - the former option would be better
+    - Going to use checkboxes instead
-- [ ] Reconcile amp/height, sigma/fwhm
+- [ ] Reconcile amp/height, sigma/fwhm AND/OR define peaks for user
     - would be better if user specifies height and fwhm
     - this will just be an interface thing, fits will still use amp/height
         - will need to convert whenever we show the user a param (e.g. setPlaceholderText)
-- [ ] Add button(s) to save fit details and results
+    - I'm leaving this as is for now

 ### Medium Priority